- Garden / Landscaping / Patio — 244

 by Boris Dzhingarov on Dec 18, 2015

 Unwanted guests of the many-legged variety are an ongoing problem in many households.
 While you don't want unsightly pests traipsing through your home as they please, you may also be hesitant to use potentially harmful pesticides, especially in those homes with small children and pets.
 Fortunately, it is possible to rid your home of pests using the following all-natural methods, which will ensure a safe and clean environment for all.

 Maintain a Neat and Orderly Home

 Your first defense against unwanted pests is to keep a neat and orderly home.
-This entails making your home less desirable to insects by cleaning up water spills immediately, taking out the trash on a regular basis, ensuring all food containers are sealed up tight, etc. For pet owners, proper grooming and maintenance is also highly recommended.
+This entails making your home less desirable to insects by cleaning up water spills immediately, taking out the trash regularly, ensuring all food containers are sealed up tight, etc. For pet owners, proper grooming and maintenance are also highly recommended.
 Thoroughly clean those areas your pet frequently comes into contact with, and be sure to wash bedding and other items regularly.